-We approach the unconstrained face verification problem (with non-cooperative subjects) by comparing faces using our attribute and simile classifier outputs, instead of low-level features directly.
+We approach the unconstrained face verification problem with non-cooperative subjects by comparing faces using our attribute and simile classifier outputs instead of low-level features directly.
 Fig. 1 shows the outputs of various attribute classifiers, for (a) two images of the same person and (b) images of two different people.
 Note that in (a), most attribute values are in strong agreement, despite the changes in pose, illumination, and expression, while in (b), the values are almost perfectly contrasting.
-By training
+By training a classifier that uses these labels as inputs for face verification, we achieve close to state-of-the-art performance on the Labeled Faces in the Wild (LFW) data set [25], at 85.29% accuracy.

-(a) Yahoo image search results
+(a) Google image search results